2 survivors of deadly B.C. helicopter crash remain in critical condition, 2 others now serious

 The news agency did not name the other two Italians reportedly killed in the crash.

-The Transportation Safety Board of Canada says it has been notified and is still gathering information about the incident.
+The Transportation Safety Board of Canada says it is deploying a team of investigators to gather information from the crash site.

 WorkSafeBC is also engaged in the investigation, according to the RCMP.